Particle Physics at the European Spallation Source: Theory

 The gap between the existing upper limits on neutron EDM ($\vert d_n\vert < 1.8 \times 10^{-26}$ $e$~cm at 90\% CL\cite{Abel:2020gbr}) and the Standard Model expectation due to the Kobayashi-Maskawa phase ($\vert d_n\vert \sim 10^{-32}$ $e$~cm~\cite{Seng:2014lea}) provides a compelling discovery window spanning six orders of magnitude.
 Current and next generation searches will have sensitivities a few orders of magnitude below the current limits.
 The major scientific merits of a one to three order of magnitude improvement in the neutron EDM sensitivity [i.e. $\vert d_n\vert \sim (10^{-29} - 10^{-27}) e~{\rm cm}$] are:

-(i) Sensitivity to very high scale new physics, possibly inaccessible at current colliders.
-Existing null EDM results already imply a lower bound of several TeV on the mass scale $M$ associated with new CP violation, based on general effective theory considerations.
-These model-independent considerations are borne out in detailed studies of explicit models, such as the minimal supersymmetric standard model~\cite{Li:2010ax} and the so-called split-supersymmetry scenarios~\cite{Giudice:2004tc,ArkaniHamed:2004yi,Altmannshofer:2013lfa,McKeen:2013dma,Bhattacharya:2015esa}, where the future sensitivity reaches up to hundreds of TeV.
+(i) Sensitivity to a broad array of new sources of CP violation, whose origin can range from very high scale new physics to axion-like particles~\cite{Mantry:2014zsa,Dzuba:2018anu} and dark sectors~\cite{LeDall:2015ptt,Okawa:2019arp}.
+In the case of new physics above the electroweak scale, existing null EDM results already imply a lower bound of tens of TeV on the mass scale $M$ associated with CP-violating operators in the Standard Model Effective Field Theory~\cite{Alarcon:2022ero}.
+These expectations are borne out in detailed studies of explicit models, such as the minimal supersymmetric standard model~\cite{Li:2010ax} and the so-called split-supersymmetry scenarios~\cite{Giudice:2004tc,ArkaniHamed:2004yi,Altmannshofer:2013lfa,McKeen:2013dma,Bhattacharya:2015esa}, where the future sensitivity reaches up to hundreds of TeV.

 (ii) Unmatched sensitivity to CP-violating interactions of the Higgs boson~\cite{McKeen:2012av,Brod:2013cka, Chien:2015xha} and of extended Higgs sectors~\cite{Inoue:2014nva}.
 This makes the neutron EDM a key tool in characterizing the properties of the Higgs boson discovered at the LHC in 2012 and baryogenesis, see e.g. \cite{Fuchs:2020uoc}.